spywhere/plug.nvim/docs/extensions/skip.md

 The extension will use the following events for its functionality

-### `plugin_post`
+### `plugin`

-Check the given variables and schedule a delayed check if variables are not matched.
+Check if the plugin is being skipped, if so prevent the plugin from loading